DocWibbleyWobbley/gcode_estimator/README.md

 2. Execute `make`

 ### Settings
-* Use as is to get linear calculations for time
+* Use without printer config to use linear moves.
+You should look at +10% Estimation
-* Copy `config_example.json` to `config.json` and edit based on your printer settings
+* Alternatively copy `config_example.json` to `config.json` and edit based on your printer settings.
+You should look at -15% Estimation

 ### Usage
 `./gcode_time [file] ...`